 The birth center was successfully re-accreditated in July.

 Athena Allread, a BirthCare mom and interior designer, recognized the need to update our downstairs reception area.
 We launched an online fundraiser between September and December to help fund the project.
 Approximately $16,000 was raised!
-The renovations should be completed by March, 2014.
-We will plan a party to celebrate.

 This is a timeline for BirthCare.
 We have truly been blessed to have a clinical staff that has been knowledgeable, committed, and dependable.
 Our birth assistants have been stable through the years.
 Many of them have furthered their education and have become midwives.
 We have also had support from many private physicians, in-hospital midwifery services, and hospitalists through the years.
 BirthCare and the services we provide would not be here today without the dependable and skilled clinical support we have received throughout the DC metropolitan area.